-The FaultCorrelationManager provides another algorithm called Failover Unit (FoU)-Ordering to create constraints based on information from the deployment plan.
-Each deployment plan representing a failover unit has an assigned rank within its group of failover unit replicas.
-Algorithm 2 describes how the failover unit-based replica ordering is done.
 All known plans are processed in the order of their failover unit rank.
 Each component entity results in one host name entry in the corresponding object replica group.
 Constraints are updated using this algorithm whenever the system structure changes.
 These changes occur when new deployment plans are loaded or when failures occur and deployments are removed.

 3.3.4.
-Real-time Aware Group-wide State Dissemination
+Real-time aware group-wide state dissemination

-Challenge.
-To address the timeliness requirements, applications may dictate when snapshots shall be distributed from the primary replica to backup replicas.
-There are two main types of timing behavior: (1) cyclic timing, where state is updated based on a given time interval, and (2)

-Figure 5: Interaction between FaultCorrelationManager and ReplicationManager through Failover Constraints end acyclic timing, where specific events (such as a client request handling in the primary) triggers state synchronization.
+Challenge: To address the timeliness requirements, applications may dictate when snapshots shall be distributed from the primary replica to backup replicas.
+There are two main types of timing behavior: (1) cyclic timing, where state is updated based on a given time interval and (2) acyclic timing, where specific events (such as a client request handling in the primary) triggers state synchronization.
 Since the timing cannot be predicted in the acyclic case, active involvement of applications is needed to disseminate state at the right time.
 Combining both cases into a general framework mechanism is thus needed to ease the burden of the application developer without restricting timing schemes.